thecyberworld/reflector/README.md

 # reflector

-Reflector is a tool to check if the values of query parameters in a list of URLs are reflected in the response body.
+Reflector is a tool to check for reflected query parameter values.

 #### Usage
 Reflector is a command line tool that takes a single argument, which is the name of a file containing a list of URLs to check.
 The file should contain one URL per line.